 If you need to talk to someone confidentially about mental health or substance abuse issues, call SAMHSA at 1-800-662-HELP (4357).

 Fighting Mental Health Stigma

-According to NAMI, there are many ways to fight mental health stigmas, including:
+According to NAMI, there are many ways to fight mental health stigmas including:

-- Educate yourself and others.
-Visit a professional counselor or physician and ask for print materials.
-You can also use reputable online resources like Psychology Today, National Institute of Mental Health (NIH), and NAMI to learn more.
-Share your knowledge with those who don’t understand or who are misinformed.
+- Education is key.
+Visit a licensed counselor or physician and ask for printed materials.
+You can also use reputable online resources like Psychology Today, the National Institute of Mental Health (NIH), and NAMI to learn more.

 For quotes and other tips, read NAMI’s “9 Ways to Fight Mental Health Stigma.”